Psi Chi Bylaws

 The purpose of Psi Chi shall be to encourage, stimulate, and maintain excellence in scholarship of the individual members in all fields, particularly in psychology, and to advance the science of psychology.

 Article III - Members

 Section 1.
 Active Members.
-Active members are men and women who are making the study of psychology one of their major interests and who are faculty members or students of Stetson University or are members who have been readmitted to active status by this Chapter.
+Active members are men and women who make the study of psychology one of their major interests and who are faculty members or students of Stetson University or are members who have been readmitted to active status by this Chapter.
 All shall possess high standards of personal behavior.
 Active members shall be entitled to participate in all chapter meetings and shall have the right to vote.

 - Undergraduate Students shall be enrolled in Stetson University, have registered as a major or minor in psychology, have completed at least three semesters of the college program, have completed at least nine semester hours of psychology at Stetson, and have a minimum grade point average of 3.0 in their psychology courses here.
-Sophomores must have a minimum overall grade point average of 3.3 at the time of their induction.
+Sophomores must have a minimum overall grade point average of 3.3 during their induction.
 Juniors and Seniors must have a minimum overall grade point average of 3.4.
 (These GPA requirements assure that new members will rank in the top 35% of their class, as required by the National Society.)